 Check out these 8 strategies for eating healthy during the holidays.

 Avoid buying snacks: Sometimes we can get carried away in the grocery store, especially around all the holiday goodies.
 Make a list of what you will need before you go to the store and stick to it.
 That way you will not be tempted to buy the snacks that may not be as healthy.
-Do you really need three kinds of pie?
-Try replacing one with a vegetable instead.

 Healthy Valentine's Day Snacks